DR. JOSE RIZAL, NATIONALIST, ADVOCATE, HERO AND A NOMAD

-I always believe in the ideologies of Dr. Jose Rizal.
-Philippine National Hero, a Nationalist, advocate for great reforms in the Philippines during spanish era.
+I always believed, and I still believe in the ideologies of Dr. Jose Rizal, the Philippine National Hero, a Nationalist, advocate for great reforms in the Philippines during spanish era.
 Rizal was able to put his principles into his writings.
 A genuine idealist but not blinded by idealism.
-His thoughts are known and well preserved until now. its truly timeless.
-His story had a strong foundation , from values to patriotism.
+His thoughts are known and well preserved until now, truly timeless.
+His story had a strong foundation from values to patriotism.
 His life is full of surprises and drama.
 And his death?
 It was so tragic and unforgettable.

 Two novels, Noli Me Tangere and El Filibusterismo made so much attention.
-His works and writings bravely exposed the brutality of spanish colonizers to Filipinos.
-Many believe that these books are the reason why spanish colonizers ordered Rizal’s execution.
+His works and writings bravely exposed the brutality of Spanish colonizers to Filipinos.
+Many believe that these books are the reasons why Spanish colonizers ordered Rizal’s execution.

-Noli Me Tangere and El Fili had not made him a national hero, it was his love for the country.
-We made him our national hero because of his life….
+Noli Me Tangere and El Filibusterismo had not made him a national hero, it was his love for the country.
+We made him our national hero because of his life.